 Let’s look at the following examples first.

-The second one (내가 먹던 피자) means one of the three things :
+The second one (아빠가 먹던 피자) means something more specific, and it has three possible meanings :

-- the pizza I was eating (but haven’t finished yet.)
+- the pizza that Dad was eating (but hasn’t finished yet.)

-- the pizza that I used to eat regularly (not anymore)
+- the pizza that Dad used to eat on a regular basis (not anymore)

 So you can notice that Verb-던 has mainly three usages :